lfr/FSharp.Domain.Validation/README.md

 ## Interface?
 Really?

 F# is a multi-paradigm language, so there's nothing preventing us from harnessing (hijacking?)
-OO concepts for their expressiveness without any of the baggage.
+OP concepts for their expressiveness without any of the baggage.
 For instance here we use `interface` as an elegant way to both:

 * Identify a type as a Validation box
 * Enforce the definition of validation rules